$p$-adic families of automorphic forms in the $\mu$-ordinary setting: Preliminaries and Key Background Information

 where $\CO_{B, (p)}$ is the localization of $\CO_B$ at $(p)$ and $g=\rk(\omega)$.
 When it is clear from context, we drop the subscript $A/S$ and just write $\CE$.
 Note that there is a left action of $\Levi$ on $\CE_{A/S}$ coming from the action, for each $\tau\in\T$, of $\GL_{a_\tau^+}$ on $\Isom\left(\omega_\tau, \CO^{\cf(\tau)}_{S, \tau}\right)$.
 Following \cite[Section 2.3]{EFMV}, for any representation $\left(\rho, M_\rho\right)$ of $\Levi$, we define the sheaf

 so that for each open immersion $\Spec R\hookrightarrow S$, $\CE^\rho(R):=\left(\CE(R)\times M_\rho\otimes R\right)/(\ell, m)\sim(g\ell, \rho({ }^tg^{-1})m)$.

 An {\it automorphic form (defined over $R$) of weight $\rho$} is then a global section of $\CE^\rho$ on $\Sh_R$.
 An automorphic form of weight $\rho$ and {\it level} $\K$ is a global section of $\CE^\rho$ on $\Sh_R$ with $\K$ the level of $\Sh_R$.
 We exclude the case in which $F_0=\IQ$ with $a_\tau^+ = a_\tau^-=1$.
 (As far as this paper's goals are concerned, nothing is lost from this exclusion.
 The interesting cases in this paper concern unitary groups of higher rank.)
-Then by the Koecher principle, our space of automorphic forms is the same as the space we would have obtained by instead working over a compactification of our moduli space.
+Then by the Koecher principle (stated in great generality in \cite[Theorem 2.5]{lan5}, with additional details of interest in our setting in \cite[Theorem 2.3 and Section 10]{lan5}), our space of automorphic forms is the same as the space we would have obtained by instead working over a compactification of our moduli space.